a2z2k26/bumba-voice/docs/archive/analysis/LOW_RISK_LATENCY_IMPROVEMENTS.md

 ## Executive Summary

-This document outlines **three low-risk, non-destructive optimizations** to reduce latency in CHATTA voice conversations.
+This document outlines **three low-risk, non-destructive optimizations** to reduce latency in Bumba Voice voice conversations.
 All recommendations involve configuration tuning or minor code additions with easy rollback, no architectural changes, and minimal risk to system stability.

 **Key Benefits:**
 - ✅ Easy to implement (1-3 hours each)